openstack-archive/fuel-docs/pages/terminology/c/ceilometer.rst

 Fuel can install Ceilometer on systems running either the CentOS or Ubuntu operating system;
-check the appropriate box when configuring your environment.
+check the appropriate box on the :ref:`platform-services-ug` screen when configuring your environment.

+Note that Ceilometer collects a great deal of data and performs a large volume of database writes;
+with 100 resources and default configs Ceilometer collects around 16k samples per hour.

+Mirantis OpenStack 5.x defaults to installing :ref:`mongodb-term` as the recommended back-end database for OpenStack Telemetry.
+The Fuel Master Node enables you to choose the installation of MongoDB as a role onto a node;
+see :ref:`assign-roles-ug` for instructions.
+This resolves the Ceilometer performance issues caused by the volume of concurrent read/write operations.

 For more information, see

-*  :ref:`ceilometer-deployment-notes`
+* :ref:`ceilometer-mongodb-plan`
+* :ref:`ceilometer-ops` discusses how to configure Ceilometer and work with its output.
 * `Ceilometer wiki <https://wiki.openstack.org/wiki/Ceilometer>`_
 * `Ceilometer blob <https://github.com/openstack/ceilometer/blob/stable/icehouse/doc/source/install/dbreco.rst>`_